nrc4867/webcheckers/docs/DesignDoc.md

 ## Executive Summary

 ### Purpose
-WebCheckers is a game that allows users to connect with one another over the internet and play Checkers.
+WebCheckers allows users to connect with a server and play against each other at an online game of Checkers.
-It's implemented in Java, using the Spark, Ajax, and FreeMarker API's.

 ### Glossary and Acronyms